MikeJeffrey/heycascadia/_posts/2014-09-22-some-things-i-learned-about-jekyll-and-liquid.md

 The above works.
 What wouldn't work:

-    %7B%25 if page.category=='docs' %}...{% endif %} // Need a space before and after operator.
+    %7B%25 if page.category=='docs' %} // Need a space before and after operator.
-    %7B%25 if page.category == "docs" %}...{% endif %} // Double quotes are not supported; use single quotes.
+    %7B%25 if page.category == "docs" %} // Double quotes are not supported; use single quotes.